farcaster-project/RFCs/architecture.md

 A Syncer handles 'tasks' requests from a Daemon and MAY produce a set of 'blockchain events' according to the type of 'task' it receives.

 ### Loopback: self-generated input messages
 The daemon MAY generate self-addressed messages.
 Those messages MAY be used to trigger transitions only based on daemon's state.
-Those transitions can e.g. be the absence of counter-party communication during a periode of time.
+Those transitions can e.g. represent the absence of counter-party communication during a period of time.

 ## Syncer
 A syncer is specific to a blockchain and can handle a list of 'tasks' directly related to that blockchain.
 Those 'tasks' will be completed in different manners depending on the blockchain type and/or the blockchain state.
 The logic inside syncers allow the daemon to abstract a part of the logic needed to interact with a blockchain with a define interface composed of 'tasks' and 'blockchain events'.